openemv/dukpt/README.md

 Features
 --------

-Currently these libraries only implement the host (direct) key derivations for TDES and AES DUKPT.
+These libraries implement the host (direct) key derivation algorithms as well as the transaction-originating device's key derivation algorithms for both TDES and AES DUKPT.
 In addition to key derivation, these libraries also implement the usage of the various working keys to ensure that the derivation data used for the working key derivation match the usage of the derived